schucas-lubin/BrainBlitz/ai_Services_Plan.md

       "notes_markdown": "### Hydrohalogenation of Alkenes\n\nHydrohalogenation is the addition of HX (HCl, HBr, HI) to an alkene...", "quiz_questions": [
         {
-          "prompt": "In the hydrohalogenation of an unsymmetrical alkene with HBr, the major product typically follows:", "options": [
+          "question_text": "In the hydrohalogenation of an unsymmetrical alkene with HBr, the major product typically follows:", "options": [
             "Zaitsev's rule",
             "Markovnikov's rule",
             "Anti-Markovnikov's rule",
             "Hofmann's rule"
           ],
-          "correct_index": 1,
+          "correct_option_index": 1,
           "explanation": "Hydrohalogenation follows Markovnikov's rule: the proton adds to the carbon with more hydrogens..."
         },
         {
-          "prompt": "Which of the following factors most strongly affects the rate of hydrohalogenation of an alkene?", "options": [
+          "question_text": "Which of the following factors most strongly affects the rate of hydrohalogenation of an alkene?", "options": [
             "Nucleophile concentration",
             "Carbocation stability",
             "Solvent polarity",
             "Presence of light"
           ],
-          "correct_index": 1,
+          "correct_option_index": 1,
           "explanation": "The reaction proceeds through a carbocation intermediate; more stable carbocations form faster..."
         }
       ],
       "word_game_entries": [
         {
           "word": "MARKOVNIKOV",
-          "clue": "Last name of the chemist whose rule predicts the regiochemistry of many hydrohalogenation reactions."
+          "clue": "Last name of the chemist whose rule predicts the regiochemistry of many hydrohalogenation reactions.", "order_index": 10
         }
       ]
     }